New Barnet: Secondary

-Green Spaces & Environment
+Green spaces

-New Barnet is bounded by Monken Hadley Common to the North, which is largely a wooded area, with paths and a fishing lake (for which you need a licence).
+New Barnet is bounded by Monken Hadley Common to the North, which is largely a wooded area, with paths and a fishing lake (requiring a licence).
 King George's Field (Monken Hadley) bounds the West side of New Barnet and is one of many King George's Fields all over the country, established as memorials to King George V. Other Green Spaces include Victoria Recreation Ground, Highland Gardens and Ludgrove Playing Fields.

 Governance

 Barnet local elections are held every four years to elect Councillors to Barnet London Borough Council.
 New Barnet is covered by three wards: